Disassembling the engine

 Remove the crankshaft and pistons.

 • 1.
-Disconnect the bearing caps of the lower heads of the connecting rods.
+Disconnect the bearing caps of the lower connecting rod heads.

 • 2.
 Disconnect the main bearing caps.

 • 3.
-Remove the crankshaft and remove the pistons and connecting rods.
+Remove the crankshaft and take out the pistons and connecting rods.

 Link to this page in different formats